-Expenditure variables in the 2022 Dental PUF have been rounded to the nearest penny.
-Personlevel expenditure information to be released on the MEPS 2022 Consolidated PUF will be rounded to the nearest dollar.
-It should be noted that using the MEPS event PUFs to create person-level totals will yield slightly different totals than those found on the Consolidated PUF.
+Expenditure variables on the 2022 HHV PUF have been rounded to the nearest penny.
+Person-level expenditure information to be released on the 2022 Consolidated PUF will be rounded to the nearest dollar.
+It should be noted that using the 2022 MEPS event files to create person-level totals will yield slightly different totals than those on the Consolidated PUF.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons with expenditures in the event PUFs for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure PUF for that source of payment.
 This difference is also an artifact of rounding only.